 Windows: add hardware

 Click on Next.
-On the next screen, choose Microsoft in the left list, then Microsoft KM-TEST Loopback Adapter in the right list:
+On the next screen, choose Microsoft in the list on the left-hand side, then Microsoft KM-TEST Loopback Adapter in the list on the right-hand side:

 Windows: add hardware